apache/trafficcontrol/docs/source/development/building.rst

 Building This Documentation
 ---------------------------
-To build the documentation, see :ref:`docs-build`.
+See instructions for :ref:`building the documentation <docs-build>`.